zekinah/zone-cookie/Readme.md

 ## Third Party
 * Cookie Consent by Osano - https://cookieconsent.osano.com/

+## Acknowlegdment
+* Thank you for the third party, libraries and article that is used on this plugin.

 ## Contributor

-Feel free to contribute, subtmit bugs, issues or features to be added.
+* Feel free to contribute, subtmit bugs, issues or features to be added.

 * **Zekinah Lecaros** - *Initial work* - [Zekinah Lecaros](https://github.com/zekinah)